 All of these muscles can act as hip flexors.
 Because they act on both the hip and the knee, (and because they are long) I tend to think of them as the long hip flexors.

-The sartorius and tensor fascia latae, like the hamstrings, can also act to rotate the shin or help to control shin rotation.
+The sartorius, gracilis and tensor fascia latae, like the hamstrings, can also act to rotate the shin or help to control shin rotation.

-Of these muscles, the sartorius is interesting because with the knee kept straight, this muscle can be used to externally rotate the leg.
+Of the long hip flexor muscles, the sartorius is interesting because with the knee kept straight, this muscle can be used to externally rotate the leg.
 But it can also, because of its path behind the knee, create an internal rotation force on the tibia relative to the femur.

 Note, the sartorius can only do this if the ASIC is anchored.
-And one way to anchor the ASIC so that the sartorius can work effectively, is to create a downwards pull on the sitting bone.
+And one way to anchor the ASIC so that the sartorius can work effectively, is to create a downwards pull on the ischial tuberosity.